Onix-works/shop-spring_boot-angular/README.md

   ### Deployment

-  Accessible at http://localhost:8080/.
-Needs to be deployed from a server in war package(or from IDE).
+  Accessible at http://localhost:8080/. ntech-0.0.1-SNAPSHOT.war can be deployed from a server.
+Also "shop backend" can be executed from proper IDE.
-  Alternatively, "front-ang" can be deployed on node.js server seperately from backend, (will require to configure CoRS)
+  Alternatively, "front-ang" can be deployed on node.js server seperately from backend(will require to configure CoRS in "shop backend" and remove files from "static" folder).